Summer Seminars

 The James Madison Program, Princeton University

-A seminar that allows up to 20 high school teachers to participate in a weeklong professional development event on the study of statecraft.
+A seminar that gives up to 20 high school teachers the opportunity to participate in a weeklong professional development event on the study of statecraft.

 Thomistic Seminar